kopia/kopia/site/content/docs/Repository Server/_index.md

   * `FULL` - allows full read/write/delete access
 * The `target`, which specifies the manifests the rule applies to.

-  The target specification consists of `key=value` pairs which must match the corresponding manifest labels.
+  The target specification consists of `key=value` pairs, which must match the corresponding manifest labels.
 Each target must have a `type` label and (optionally) other labels that are type-specific.

 Supported types are: